-The Board's objective is to have a long-term beneficial impact on the company and the wider affordable housing sector through the delivery of cost-effective funding to UK housing associations.
+The Board's objective is to have a long-term beneficial impact on the company and the wider affordable housing sector through the delivery of cost-effective funding to T.H.F.C.
+(Capital) Plc (THFCC).
+THFCC on-lends the proceeds of its funding from the company to Gentoo.

-The length and secured nature of the loans made by the company to its borrowers requires the company to ensure that both its borrowers and the company will continue to meet their respective legal and other obligations to both the company and bondholders as detailed in the relevant transaction documents.
+The length and secured nature of the loan to THFCC requires the company to ensure that both the borrower and the company will continue to meet their respective legal and other obligations to both the company and bondholders as detailed in the relevant transaction documents.